 Using Archives: A Guide to Effective Research by Laura Schmidt (Society of American Archivists)

-Using Archives: A Guide for the Inexperienced (Archives Hub)
+Using Archives: A beginner's guide (Archives Hub)

 To schedule an appointment, or for information about the Austin Seminary Archives, contact: